 Representative Legal Matters

-Successfully defended against a cross-appeal for a USD 5 million payment in Couper v.
+- Successfully defended against a cross-appeal for a USD 5 million payment in Couper v.
 Nu-Life Corp et al.

-Lead counsel to major Ontario universities in a number of litigious matters before administrative tribunals and labour arbitrators.
+- Lead counsel to major Ontario universities in a number of litigious matters before administrative tribunals and labour arbitrators.

-Advised a purchaser on potential litigation arising out of an unsuccessful procurement process.
+- Advised a purchaser on potential litigation arising out of an unsuccessful procurement process.

-Advised a global pharmaceutical company on an internal investigation and media crisis response strategy relating to alleged employee misconduct.
+- Advised a global pharmaceutical company on an internal investigation and media crisis response strategy relating to alleged employee misconduct.

-Conducted an investigation for a major financial technology company relating to alleged workplace sexual harassment.
+- Conducted an investigation for a major financial technology company relating to alleged workplace sexual harassment.

 Professional Associations and Memberships

 - Law Society of Ontario

-- Canadian Bar Association - Member
+- Canadian Bar Association

-- Ontario Bar Association - Member
+- Ontario Bar Association

 - The Advocates' Society

 - Ontario~Canada (2015)

-- University of Toronto (Master Degree Global Affairs) (2014)
+- University of Toronto (Master of Global Affairs) (2014)

 - University of Toronto (J.D.)
 (2014)

-- University of Manitoba (Bachelor of Arts Political Science) (2010)
+- University of Manitoba (Bachelor of Arts (Hons.), Political Studies) (2010)